Back

 We believed that design concepts were supposed to save clients’ time and demonstrate what our contribution was like.
 So, we devoted only 16 hours to design concepts.

 We were sure it was a win-win approach.
 We could show what we were capable of and get more projects.
 At the same time, startups could test our skills at a reasonable price.
-Thus, we minimized our clients’ risks, as well as saved their time and money.
-Soon enough, we learned there was another side of that approach:
+Thus, we minimized our clients’ risks plus saved their time and money.
+Soon enough, we learned there was another side to that approach:

 • Projects that are hard to implement.
 It’s impossible to build proper app logic over such a short period.
 You risk making a high-level concept that is still tough to implement.